clydotron/job_worker_service/Design.md

 ### Security
 Use mTLS for gRPC communication.
+TLS version 1.3 only.

 Create a self-signed root certificate authority (CA) to sign the certificates used by the clients and server.
 This CA will also be used to verify the authenticity of the certs during gRPC authentication.
 Using RSA 2048.